edopelawi/CascadingTableDelegate/README.md

 - Finish `PropagatingTableDelegate`
 - Create root level, ready-to-use `CascadingTableDelegate`-compliant class
+- Update to Swift 3.
 - Create sample for a page with rich and long content.
+- Publish to GitHub.
 - (Later) Create section and row level `CascadingTableDelegate`-compliant class that enables this library to be used easily.

 ## Example